ELS-RD/kernl/docs/how-to-guides/support-new-model.md

 activation  Tanh()
 ```

-We don't need the node names to be the same as the ones in the graph we want to match, what's is important is that we match the same node pattern.
+We don't need the node names to be the same as the ones in the graph we want to match, what is important is that we match the same node pattern.

-We may now write our replacement subgraph with the ReLU activation function and display it's FX Graph.
+We may now write our replacement subgraph with the ReLU activation function and display its FX Graph.

 ``` { .py }
 class Replacement(torch.nn.Module):